-Dutch labour law sets a generous minimum of Netherlands vacation days and holiday pay.
-Sanne van Ruitenbeek of Pallas Attorneys explains the Netherlands’ vacation law and employee benefits.
+Dutch labor law sets a generous minimum of Netherlands vacation days and holiday pay.
+We explain the Netherlands’ vacation law and employee benefits.

 How many Netherlands vacation days?

-Empoyees may be granted more vacation days in the Netherlands by result of personally negotiating the conditions of their employment contract.
-Otherwise, workers who are part of a Collective Labour Agreement (CLA, or CAO in Dutch) may also be granted a package of more Netherlands vacation or vakantie (vacation in Dutch).
+Employees may be granted more vacation days in the Netherlands by result of personally negotiating the conditions of their employment contract.
+Otherwise, workers who are part of a Collective Labor Agreement (CLA, or CAO in Dutch) may also be granted a package of more Netherlands vacation or vakantie (vacation in Dutch).

 Holiday pay Netherlands